What’s the carbon footprint of email?

 I share none of this with you to increase your anxiety about yet another thing to worry about, but simply to remind us all that zero waste goes far beyond a plastic bag.
 Being mindful in all areas of our lives is how we’ll reduce our carbon emissions most efficiently.

-What’s the carbon footprint of an e-mail?
+What’s the carbon footprint of email?

 Spam e-mail: .3 grams of CO2